EBIO5460Spring2025/class-materials/02_2_ants_cv_polynomial.md

 ![](02_2_ants_cv_polynomial_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-Using `predict` to ask for predictions from the trained polynomial model.
+Use `predict` to ask for predictions from the trained polynomial model.
 For example, here we are asking for the prediction at latitude 43.2 and we find the predicted richness is 5.45.
+We need to provide the predictor variable `latitude` as a data frame even if it’s just one value.
+See `?predict.lm`.

 ``` r
 predict(poly_trained, newdata=data.frame(latitude=43.2))